 How to appeal

-You have received a decision from NAV Klageinstans, Statens Pensjonskasse, Helseklage or a private pension fund that you do not agree with
+You have received a decision from NAV Klageinstans, Helseklage, Statens pensjonskasse or another pension fund that you do not agree with.

 You make an appeal against the decision by sending it to the public authority or pension fund that adopted the decision (usually NAV Klageinstans).
 That public authority or pension fund prepares the case and forwards it to the National Insurance Court.